 - Lit.
 Consider Israel according to the flesh

 - Paul appears to be quoting a common Corinthian affirmation

 - Lit. and all its fullness (Ps.
 24:16)

 - Traditionally, chapter 11:1

 Headship and Covering

 13 Judge for yourselves: Is it proper for a woman to pray to God with her head uncovered?
-14 Does not even nature itself teach you that if a man has long hair, it is to his shame; 15 but if a woman has long hair, it is to her glory, for her hair is given to her to serve as8 a covering.
+14 Does not even nature herself teach you that if a man has long hair, it is to his shame; 15 but if a woman has long hair, it is to her glory, for her hair is given to her to serve as8 a covering.
 16 But if anyone is inclined to be contentious about this, we have no such9 practice, nor do the churches of God.

 Church Gatherings: The Lord’s Supper

 23 For I received from the Lord what I also handed down to you: that the Lord Jesus, on the same night in which he was betrayed, took bread.
-24 And when he had given thanks, he broke it and said, “This is my body which is given for you:11 Do this in remembrance of me.”
-25 In the same way he also took the cup after supper, saying, “This cup is the new covenant in my blood.
+24 And when he had given thanks, he broke it and said, “This is my body, which is given for you:11 Do this in remembrance of me.”
+25 In the same way, he also took the cup after supper, saying, “This cup is the new covenant in my blood.
 As often as you drink it, do so in remembrance of me.”
-26 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death till he comes.
+26 For as often as you eat this bread and drink from the cup, you proclaim the Lord’s death till he comes.

 - Lit. the head of (a) woman is the man